pyliaorachel/pyliaorachel.github.io/_posts/blog/Tech/2017-07-07-flask-app-with-gunicorn-on-nginx-server-upon-aws-ec2-linux.md

 1. `PATH` is for running the server under our virtual environment
-2. Note the commented out `exec` scripts that produce errors; I intended to switch user by doing that, since `setuid` and `setgid` is not supported on EC2 instance.
+2. Note the commented out `exec` scripts that produce errors; I intended to switch user by doing that, since `setuid` and `setgid` is not supported on EC2 Linux instance.
 These commands are from [these](https://www.thedevopsdoctors.com/blog/2016/4/8/init-scripts-for-web-apps-on-linux-and-why-you-should-be-using-them) [places](https://deepumohan.com/tech/setting-up-apache-airflow-on-aws-ec2-instance/) and [here](https://serverfault.com/questions/357060/how-should-i-use-sudo-from-an-upstart-script).
 Feel free to provide a correct version...
 So now the server is run under `root`.
-3. Echos are for debugging; see the logs at `/var/log/myproject.sys.log` if you cannot start your server.
+3. Echos and `>>` are for debugging; see the logs at `/var/log/myproject.sys.log` if you cannot start your server.

 Test it.